Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: PERFORMANCE ANALYSIS

-Fig. 10 and Fig. 11 show the effects of the total amount of rendering task on the selected workers' average computation speed and average utility, respectively.
-As shown in Fig. 10, the average computation speed of workers increases with the amount of rendering task.
+Figure 9 and Figure 10 show the effects of the size of rendering matrix on the selected workers' average computation speed and average profit, respectively.
+From Fig. 9, the average computation speed of workers increases with the size of rendering matrix.
 When $K$ is fixed, a higher value of $N$ results in higher average computation speed, as the workers need to increase their speed to obtain the competition reward.
 When $N$ is fixed, a higher value of $K$ results in lower average computation speed.
 This is because the increase of $K$ reduces the competitiveness among workers.
-As shown in Fig. 11, the average utility of selected workers declines with the increase of the amount of rendering task.
+From Fig. 10, with the growth of the size of rendering matrix, the average profit of selected workers first increases to a peak point and then decreases.
+This indicates that when workers face many rendering tasks with different sizes, workers can choose to execute the rendering tasks that can maximize their profits.
 When $K$ is fixed, the increase of $N$ makes the workers' average utility increased.
 This is mainly because the MSP gives more reward when $N$ increases.
-When the amount of rendering task is less than 3200, a lower value of $K$ results in higher average utility of workers.
-When the amount of rendering task is more than 3200, a higher value of $K$ results in higher average utility of workers
+When the size of rendering matrix is less than 3300 for $N = 45$ and 3500 for $N = 40$, a lower value of $K$ results in higher average profit of workers.
+Otherwise, a higher value of $K$ results in higher average profit of workers.

+Figure 11 shows the mean of workers' start-up time on the utility of the MSP.
+As shown in Fig. 11, when the computing cost ${\varepsilon}$ is fixed, the utility of the MSP decreases linearly with the increase of the mean of workers' start-up time.
+Besides, the utility of the MSP decreases with the increase of ${\varepsilon}$.
+Figure 12 show the mean of workers' start-up time as function of average profit of workers.
+From Fig. 12, with the increase of the mean of workers' start-up time, the average profit of workers first increases to a peak point and then decreases.
+The workers can select suitable strat-up time to execute the computing tasks from the MSP.